kevzha/Lol-Playstyle-Analysis/README.md

 # Lol-Playstyle-Analysis
-Performed time-series clustering analysis to see if there are common strategies in the game League of Legends divided by role
+Performed time-series clustering analysis to see if there are common strategies in the game, League of Legends, divided by role.

 1. Obtained data through Riot's API for a matches' timeline.
 Each timeline is obtained in dictionary format where each event is given information such as frame(1 min intervals), event, timestamp, participants, and position.
 2. Filtered the timeline dataframe for the desired events and positions of a player by roles as some events do not contain positions.